panthas05/gift_aid_schedule_builder/README.md

 A script to automate the building of gift aid schedule spreadsheets, as specified [here](https://www.gov.uk/guidance/schedule-spreadsheet-to-claim-back-tax-on-gift-aid-donations).
+The author hopes that the script will be of use to those involved in UK-based charities.

 With kudos to Jenni, whose [guide](https://www.girlguidingleicestershire.org/wp-content/uploads/gift-aid-1st-paxton.pdf)